 Examination of your kidneys

-Urine is tested to look for any evidence of kidney damage.
+A urine sample is tested to look for any evidence of kidney damage.
 This specimen is also sent for laboratory analysis to detect any early signs of damage.

 Examination of your eyes